QuantEcon/lecture-source-jl/README.md

 ## About this Repository

-This is the source repository for the QuantEcon Julia-flavored macroeconomics lectures.
+This is the source repository for the QuantEcon Julia-flavored [lectures](https://lectures.quantecon.org/jl).

 See `LICENSE.md` for licensing and copyright information.